Skip to content

 Anatomy of a Root Canal

-Step 1 of a root canal procedure, highlighting parts of the tooth
+Step 1 of a root canal procedure, highlighting parts of the tooth.
+Dental Health Associates of Madison.
+Endodontist in Madison, WI.

 Infected tooth

-Step 2 of a root canal procedure, highlighting the opening of a tooth
+Step 2 of a root canal procedure, highlighting the opening of a tooth.
+Dental Health Associates of Madison.
+Endodontist in Madison, WI.

 Opening made